ModiaSim/Modia.jl/docs/src/index.md

     RecursiveFactorization.jl is used for the respective system.

 - Test for RecursiveFactorization.jl added in TestTwoInertiasAndIdealGear.jl

+- Some test models corrected (since leading to errors with the above changes).

 - Updated Project.toml and Manifest.toml with newest versions of packages (including MonteCarloMeasurements, version >= 1)